PyAbel/PyAbel/doc/transform_methods/basex.rst

 Introduction
 ------------

-The BASEX (“basis set expansion”) Abel transform method utilizes well-behaved functions (i.e., functions that have a known analytic Abel transform) to transform images.
+The BASEX (“basis set expansion”) Abel-transform method utilizes well-behaved functions (i.e., functions that have a known analytic Abel transform) to transform images.
 In the current iteration of PyAbel, these functions (called basis functions) are Gaussian-like functions, following the original description of the method, developed in 2002 at USC and UC Irvine by Dribinski, Ossadtchi, Mandelshtam, and Reisler [Dribinski2002]_.